mariolukas/FabScanPi-Server/README.md

 By default the FabScan PI server binds to all interfaces on port 8080.
-Pointing your browser to http://ip-of-your-raspbrry-pi:8080 will open the user interface.
-If your computer supports bonjour you can point yout browser to http://fabscanpi.local:8080
+Pointing your browser to [http://ip-of-your-raspbrry-pi:8080](http://ip-of-your-raspbrry-pi:8080) will open the user interface.
+If your computer supports bonjour you can point yout browser to [http://fabscanpi.local:8080](http://fabscanpi.local:8080), you can omit the port if you used the SD-Card image.

 Most Apple devices support bonjour by default.
 On Windows you can install [Bonjour Print Services for Windows 2.0.2|
 (http://support.apple.com/kb/DL999).
 You will find more detailed information about this topic for the most common